Thursday, January 1, 2026

 At the end, before you go to sleep, Johnny makes a reference to the pretend hotel name we are staying at.
 This only seems to come up in one of several conversation paths.
 Is that the canonical path?
 And why does he seem so nice all of a sudden.

 Nice prize, a Tier 4 Power Sniper Rifle with silencer.
-Was this custom to my character?
-It's a good upgrade over what I have now.
+Was this gift customized to my character?
+It's exactly the upgrade I want right now.

-Johnny again, in an even more sentimental mood - I like how V notices and mentions it.
+Johnny again, in an even more sentimental mood - but this time I like how V notices and mentions it.

 It would be interesting if you could summon Johnny when you want to, instead of only him coming to you.
 I can see why they didn't, it would be a lot of extra writing and voicework.
-Though there is already so much voicework in this game.
+There is already so much voicework in this game.

 After all that work getting Hellman, it seems right to follow up on that next.
-Takemura.
+To Takemura.

 Oh wait, Regina calls, first that.
 No, first apartment.

-I'm glad there's an acknowledgement about collecting psyberspychos 100% non lethal.
+I'm glad there's an acknowledgement about collecting all cyberpsychos 100% non lethal.

-The reward money and XP is OK, but i was hoping for something new knowledge, ability, or access.
+The reward money and XP is OK, but I was hoping for some new knowledge, ability, or access.

 The stuff is a nice addition, maybe this tier 4 Pax will come in handy.

-One of the constant messages I'm geting mentions Judy - who?
-I'll read the in game journal before I look online.
-Going through Journal entries, ready Johnny's, describes him as egomaniac and narcissist.
+One of the constant messages I'm getting mentions Judy - who?
+I'll read the in-game journal before I look online.
+Going through Journal entries, read Johnny's, describes him as egomaniac and narcissist.
 That could explain a few things.

 Back to messages.
 The one from Panam, where V says he just helped Judy - how would Panam know Judy?
-Oh, ok, he tells her who she is.
-But why.
+Oh, ok, he does tell her who she is.
+Why?

 Leaving the construction site, there are loot boxes scattered about.
 One has a very useful upgrade for my EMP grenade.
 Is this random?
 Would this always be here?
 Why is so much useful equipment just sitting in odd places, unsecured?